From United States

 MX

-Mandatory for all occupants
+Mandatory for all passengers.

 CA

-Mandatory for all occupants
+Mandatory for all passengers.

 • Remember